 ‘Washi tape originates from Japan and is like masking tape but way cooler!' explains Sarah.
 ‘It comes in a variety of colours and patterns and the only limit here is your imagination.
 It’s really easy to peel off so can be used to highlight areas with great effect.’

 ‘Think about blue tacking pictures to the wall and then framing them with washi tape.
 What about lining the inside of a door frame or even the door itself?
 Personally, I enjoy creating graphic wall murals that can totally transform a room.
 Here’s your chance to get really creative and have fun with it’ she adds.

 Renting makeover tip

-If you can’t afford to totally replace the kitchen cabinetry for new, you can easily give your kitchen a brand new look on a budget update them with a lick of paint.
+If you can’t afford to totally replace the kitchen cabinetry for new, you can easily give your kitchen a brand new look on a budget by painting your kitchen cabinets with a lick of chalk paint.
 Alternatively, try to cover them in sticky-back vinyl.
 You’ll also be surprised what a good scrub will do, too!
-If the cabinets are in a good condition, and you have a bit of spare money, you could replace the worktop or try a company – like Dream Doors – that can put an overlay over existing cabinets to give them a refresh.
+If the cabinets are in a good condition, and you have a bit of spare money, you could replace the worktop or try a company – like Dream Doors - that can put an overlay over existing cabinets to give them a refresh.
 Remember… lot of builder’s merchants sell short off-cuts of worktop cheaply, so be sure to ask; you may get a bargain!